 These types of discussions are held regularly at PPL to promote professional development and growth for employees.

-Below are five tips on how to advance your career in a virtual environment from PPL’s David Arthur, vice president of federal government relations; Marlene Beers, vice president and controller and LEAD executive sponsor; and Angie Gosman, vice president of Human Resources for PPL Electric Utilities.
+Below are five tips on how to advance your career in a virtual environment from PPL’s David Arthur, vice president of federal government relations; Marlene Beers, vice president and controller and LEAD executive sponsor; and Angie Gosman, senior vice president of Human Resources for PPL Electric Utilities.